nienen/Using-Amplify-Deploy-Sumerian-Chatbot/README.md

 ## Preparation

-- AWS account
+- Region in US East (N. Virginia)
-- Recommend to use [VScode](https://code.visualstudio.com/) for this lab.
+- Recommend to use [VScode](https://code.visualstudio.com/) for this lab, because it can edit project and use command line at the same time.

 ## Create an Amazon Lex Chatbot
-We use Amazon Lex template provided in this tutorial.
+We use Amazon Lex "BookTrip" template provided in this tutorial.

 - On the __Service__ menu, click __Amazon Lex__, choose __Create__.